SAP-samples/hana-ml-samples/Python-API/usecase-examples/multimodel-analysis-airroutes/README.md

-Code samples from https://blogs.sap.com/tag/sapteched2020-dat108/ blog post series
+Code samples from https://blogs.sap.com/tag/sapteched2020-dat108/ blog post series.
+They demonstrate an example of using spatial and graph processing extensions in SAP HANA ML Client for Python, aka `hana-ml`.